-What to do when programs from Startup folder won’t start on Windows 10
+What can I do when programs from Startup folder won’t start?

 1: Check the Startup manager